Layout

 6.2 Data

-To explore ideas in spatial regression, we will the set of Airbnb properties for San Diego (US), borrowed from the “Geographic Data Science with Python” book (see here for more info on the dataset source).
-This covers the point location of properties advertised on the Airbnb website in the San Diego region.
+To explore ideas in spatial regression, we will use a set of Airbnb properties for San Diego (US) from Rey, Arribas-Bel, and Wolf (2023).
+The dataset provides point location data of properties advertised on the Airbnb website in the San Diego region.

 Let us load the data: